tuttinator/transcribeme/USAGE.md

 Instances of the recording class have appropriate type-casting, partially due to the magic Savon gives us (type casting a date string to a DateTime object), and this class cleans up the odd String into a float or integer as appropriate.

-Please note, that durations are floats in seconds.
+Please note, that audio duration is a float representing time in seconds.

 #### Uploading recordings